Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S5.png)

-Place the Underlay Plate for Jetson onto the Top Plate.
-Attach the Jetson on the Underlay Plate for Jetson to the Top Plate using 4x M3x8 screws.
+Place the Base plate onto the Top Plate.
+Put the Jetson onto its base plate and attach both to the Top Plate using 4x M3x8 screws.

 ### Step 6: Mount Motor Controller